The symbolism attached to these liturgical colors:

 She is apostolic, because she was founded by Christ upon the apostles and has always been governed by their valid successors.

-We are committed to the belief that the venerable Rite of the Traditional Latin Liturgy (either in Latin or the vernacular) in its reverence, its beauty and its richly symbolic reflection of two millennia of Christian experience continues to have much to offer in the Church and to the world today.
+We are committed to the belief that the venerable Rite of the ancient liturgies (either in Latin or the vernacular) in its reverence, its beauty and its richly symbolic reflection of two millennia of Christian experience continues to have much to offer in the Church and to the world today.

 Accordingly, we hold to these tenets: